 LET'S TALK ABOUT

-How does your country impact International business?
+How does your country impact International trade & business?

 What are the key advantages and disadvantages of international trade & cooperation?
 What are the key advantages and disadvantages of entrepreneurship in your country?